 This overrides the customizer specified in the SQLJ -default-customizer option.
+Be aware of the following:

-- To run an application with auditors installed, the SQLJ file translator.jar (or . zip) must be in your classpath.
-(Normally, running a already translated SQLJ application requires only a runtime library.) - As with any Oracle customizer, help output and an option list will be provided if you specify -P-debug together with -P-help on the SQLJ command line. - It is important to realize that because the debug option invokes a customizer, and only one customizer can run in any single running of SQLJ, you cannot perform any other customization when you use this option. - You also cannot use more than one of -P-print, -P-debug, and -P-verify simultaneously, because each of these invokes a specialized customizer.
+- To run an application with auditors installed, the SQLJ file translator.jar must be in your classpath.
+(Usually, running a already translated SQLI application requires only a runtime library.) - As with any Oracle customizer, help output and an option list will be provided if you specify -P-debug together with -P-help on the SQLJ command line. - It is important to realize that because the debug option invokes a customizer, and only one customizer can run in any single running of SQLJ, you cannot perform any other customization when you use this option. - You also cannot use more than one of -P-print, -P-debug, and -P-verify simultaneously, because each of these invokes a specialized customizer.